ajlinhard/byte-size-docs/AWS/Glue/Glue_Overview.md

 2. [Course for Beginners](https://www.youtube.com/watch?v=ZvJSaioPYyo)

 # AWS Glue Architecture and Technology Stack
 AWS Glue is built primarily on top of Apache Spark, which serves as its core processing engine.
 This foundation gives Glue its distributed data processing capabilities while adding AWS-specific integrations and abstractions.

+## Core Terminology

+**AWS Glue** is Amazon's fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load data for analytics.
+Key terms include:

+- **Glue Data Catalog**: A central metadata repository that stores table definitions, schema information, and other metadata about your data sources
+- **Glue Crawler**: Automated discovery service that scans data sources and populates the Data Catalog with table definitions and schema
+- **Glue Job**: An ETL job that transforms data using Apache Spark or Python shell
+- **Glue Trigger**: Scheduling mechanism that can start jobs based on time, events, or job completion
+- **Glue Connection**: Configuration for connecting to data sources like databases, requiring network and authentication details
+- **Glue Classifier**: Rules that determine the schema of your data during crawling
+- **Glue Workflow**: Orchestrates multiple crawlers, jobs, and triggers as a single unit

 ## Core Technology Components